mbj4668/pyang/README.md

 [![Coverage Status](https://coveralls.io/repos/mbj4668/pyang/badge.svg)](https://coveralls.io/r/mbj4668/pyang)

 ## News ##

+**2019-01-17 - Version 1.7.6 released**

+  * better formatting of YANG modules with -f yang

+  * new type of plugin ("transform") to make transformations on the representation of the YANG module

+  * ... and various other enhancements and bug fixes, see CHANGES.

 **2018-04-25 - Version 1.7.5 released**

   * tree plugin updated to align with RFC 8340

   * better formatting of YANG modules with -f yang